 Finding the Right Option for You

 While we offer services that help alcoholic women recover from alcoholism, we understand that each woman has unique needs and circumstances.
 We are so grateful for our Community Outreach partners, both in and outside of the recovery industry, who have become a resource for our clients and their family members by providing additional services in the community.
 We hope this better clarifies exactly how The Magdalen House compares to a treatment center are so that women and families seeking help can be more informed when making the crucial decision of where to find help.
-Whether you’re interested in our Social Detox or Peer Recovery services or need help finding a treatment center, we are happy to help.
+Whether you’re interested in our First Step or Community programs or need help finding a treatment center, we are happy to help.